daattali/ddpcr/README.md

 ## Overview

-The `ddpcr` package allows you to upload ddPCR data, perform some basic analysis (more on that later), explore characteristic of the data, and create customizable figures.
+The `ddpcr` package allows you to upload ddPCR data, perform some basic analysis, explore characteristic of the data, and create customizable figures od the data.

 This tool was initially developed to automatically gate data for a particular ddPCR assay (the paper for that experiment is in progress), and any assay with similar characteristics can also use this tool to automatically gate the droplets.
 In order to benefit from the full automatic analysis, your ddPCR experiment needs to have these characteristics: